 WASHINGTON, DC — The District of Columbia continues to provide inadequate care and services to the District’s abused and neglected children and vulnerable families, according to a new report released today, falling short of 42 benchmarks for reforming its dysfunctional child welfare system under federal court orders secured by Children’s Rights.

-The report (PDF) was issued by the independent monitor appointed by the federal court to track reforms required by the class action known as LaShawn A. v.
+The (PDF) was issued by the independent monitor appointed by the federal court to track reforms required by the class action known as LaShawn A. v.
 Fenty, brought by Children’s Rights in 1989 on behalf of thousands of children dependent on the DC child welfare system.

 According to the report, unacceptably large numbers of children in foster care in the District continue to be moved between too many different foster homes and left to languish too long while awaiting adoption.
 The number of children adopted out of foster care has steadily declined for more than four years running.
 Services aimed at keeping families together and reunifying foster children with their biological families remain badly inadequate.

 While the report credits the District with correcting some of the serious, ongoing problems that led Children’s Rights to file a motion for contempt of court in July 2008, it says the District has succeeded only in stabilizing its Child and Family Services Agency (CFSA) after it had fallen into crisis, and it notes that CFSA’s current performance could be described in terms similar to those used in a progress report issued nearly two years ago, in June 2007, in which the monitor wrote: “Many children and families continue to receive less than optimal services and supports.
 High quality planning, decision making, and service delivery is not yet the norm.”